 Please note that on a limited basis, other areas may be designated off limits for service animals on a day-to-day basis, due to sensitive animal care concerns such as new births or hatchlings, nesting or breeding behaviors in progress, or new animals in exhibits.

 Large Print and Tactile Braille maps are available for checkout upon request at Guest Services, courtesy of the Utah Schools for the Deaf and Blind.

-Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums, are available for checkout at Guest Services on a first-come-first-serve basis.
+Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums and the R. Harold Burton Foundation, are available for checkout at Guest Services on a first-come-first-serve basis.
 Each kit includes a number of items that may be helpful for visiting the Zoo with a child who is blind or has low vision (see below for backpack inventory).
 Kits are free for checkout during your Zoo visit, but require a valid driver’s license and contact information to ensure the backpacks are returned for future guests.
 We recommend renting a wagon or bringing your own so as to lay out the items in the backpack and have easier access to them during your visit.

 Sensory backpacks include:

 The following is a listing of all accessible tactile statues and signs in the Zoo, categorized by exhibit.